ethinallen/smartMirror/README.md

 ## TBD how we are going to make a grocery list
 ## Say hello to users by their name
 ## WILL ADD MORE AS WE IDENTIFY NEEDS
+## testing to see where this commit shows up
 Develop backend to smart mirror for Payne Lane.